Pentax cameras: Asahi-Pentax Series (pre Spotmatic)

 There is some confusion about the etymology of the name.
 Most sources claim it was licensed from VEB Pentacon the East German successor to Zeiss Ikon, and is derived from the combination "PENTaprism" and "contAX", in the same way that "Pentacon" was taken from "PENTAprism" and "CONtax".
 It's known that the "Pentax" name was originally registered as a trademark by VEB Pentacon, duly noting that both the M42 lens mount and the first recognizably modern 35mm SLR camera, the Contax D, were products of the East German branch of Zeiss Ikon, circa 1949.
-There are other stories, too.
-The word PEN in Japanese actually means small, so you might think that this is the explanation, but it is not.
-In fact the name Pentax comes from a contraction of PENTAprism and AsahifleX.
+The name actually comes from a contraction of PENTAprism and AsahifleX.
 This was confirmed by the international sales department of Asahi Optical Co. in 1999.

 The Asahi Pentax of 1957 featured: